scott-griffiths/bitstring/doc/quick_ref.rst

 ``ConstBitStream(Bits)``

-This class, previously known as just ``Bits`` (which is an alias for backward-compatibility), adds a bit position and methods to read and navigate in the bitstream.
+This class adds a bit position and methods to read and navigate in the bitstream.

 Additional methods
 ^^^^^^^^^^^^^^^^^^